|

 And this is attained by the beneficence of the Middle Path,

-no recurring climaxes of violence for thousands of years,
+no breeding-ground for recurring climaxes of violence,

 Ananda,